apathetichell/Alteryx-Macros/README.md

 ST Dev/DOF macro - takes in one numeric field and various user-desginated inputs most notably Degrees of Freedom and returns at Standard Deviation value.
 Most notable for providing Standard Deviation of a Sample currently not readily available in Alteryx off-the-shelf tools.

 Bond yield macro - please contact me with any questions.
+Update on 5/9/2021 to allow for optional fields, non-100 par based pricing and checks for jvrFinance's installation on the system.